 The year 9 curriculum is made up of 8 KS3 learning areas: English, Maths, Science, ICT, Languages, PE, Creativity and Humanities.
 In order to ensure that all students continue to experience a broad curriculum, all students will continue to study all 8 learning areas.
 We emphasise the transformational power and impact of creative subjects at KS3, 4 and 5 as a vehicle for developing emotional intelligence, confidence, resilience and communication skills and we recognise the importance of this industry for work opportunities.
 It is for this reason we place a clear emphasis on these subjects at all stages but particularly in Year 9 where we allow students to choose their favoured creative subjects.
 This approach allows the creative options to be studied in greater depth as they will read these all year rather than be on a carousel.
-This approach also allows students to pick up Spanish as an additional language and start a BTEC in Performing Arts.
+This approach also allows students to pick up an additional language.

-SUBJECT Lessons per fortnight in Year 9
+SUBJECT LESSONS PER FORTNIGHT

 English 7

 Maths 7

 Science 7

 French/ Spanish 4

 Geography 3

 History 3

+Religious Studies 3

+IT & Computing 2

 Creative Option 1 3

 Creative Option 2 3

 Creative Option 3 3

-ITACs (Information Technology & 2

-Computer Science)

-Physical Education or Performing 4
+PE or PE & Performing Arts 4

-Arts and PE

-Ethics & Philosophy (this includes 3

-our statutory Religious Education)

 PSHE 1

 We believe in the power of reading not only to develop a child's vocabulary and language skills but to teach them about the world around them and to help with their development of empathy.
-We hold it in high regard and as such have a dedicated reading programme that is delivered across Year 7, 8 & 9 English lessons.
+We hold it in high regard and as such have a dedicated reading programme that is delivered across Year 7 and Year 8 English lessons.
 Texts are specifically chosen to develop cultural capital and challenge the student's perceptions of the world around them.